rajeshr264/bolt-beginner-hands-on-lab/08-writing-advanced-tasks/README.md

     print(json.dumps(result))
     ```

-2. Write the accompanying metadata and save the file to `modules/exercise8/tasks/great_metadata.json`.
+2. View the accompanying metadata file `modules/exercise8/tasks/great_metadata.json`.
 Specify the parameters as types such as `"type": "Integer"`  which help validate user input as an `Integer`.

     ```json
     {